-Steam offers many great games for Mac users to enjoy, but if you’re a casual gamer you may not be too excited about having the Steam client open itself automatically when logging in or starting up OS X. Fortunately, if Steam opening itself bothers you, it’s very easy to stop this behavior and only open Steam app when you want to on the Mac.
+Steam offers many great games for Mac users to enjoy, but if you’re a casual gamer you may not be too excited about having the Steam client open itself automatically when logging in or starting up Mac OS X. Fortunately, if Steam opening itself bothers you, it’s very easy to stop this behavior and only open Steam app when you want to on the Mac.

-Do note that Steam has an option toggle buried in it’s settings somewhere to adjust this behavior, but the easiest way to just stop Steam launching itself in OS X is to turn it off from the System Preferences panel, which is what we’ll show here.
+Do note that Steam has an option toggle buried in it’s settings somewhere to adjust this behavior, but the easiest way to just stop Steam launching itself in Mac OS X is to turn it off from the System Preferences panel, which is what we’ll show here.

-Prevent Steam from Opening Itself on Mac
+How to Prevent Steam from Opening Itself on Mac Startup

-The simplest way to prevent auto-launching of Steam app is to remove it from the Login Items app list of OS X, this is set at a user level, meaning if you have multiple user accounts on a Mac you’d need to repeat this same process for each user on that Mac.
+The simplest way to prevent auto-launching of Steam app is to remove it from the Login Items app list of Mac OS X, this is set at a user level, meaning if you have multiple user accounts on a Mac you’d need to repeat this same process for each user on that Mac.

 - Go the Apple menu and choose “System Preferences”, then go to “Users & Groups”